Euphorbia milii: Description

-It is a woody succulent subshrub or shrub growing to 1.8 m tall, with densely spiny stems.
-The straight, slender spines, up to 3 cm long, help it scramble over other plants.
+E. milii is a woody, succulent subshrub or shrub growing up to 1.8 m tall, depending on cultivar, with densely spiny stems.
+Some varieties grow in a more horizontal, sprawling, or prostrate manner, while others grow nearly vertically.
+Certain cultivars are prized for their thinner stems, while many, especially the Thai hybrids, have considerably thicker, substantial stems, measuring several inches in diameter.
+Just as the flowers and growth habit can vary by cultivar, so too can the sharpness/bluntness or shape and consistency of the spines.
+On most varieties, the spines will measure up to 3 cm long, and aid the plant in scrambling over other plants, eventually forming a dense and impenetrable wall.
 The fleshy, green leaves are found mainly on new growth, and are up to 3.5 cm long and 1.5 cm broad.
+Several variegated varieties exist in cultivation.

 The flowers are small, subtended by a pair of conspicuous petal-like bracts, variably red, pink or white, up to 12 mm broad.
-Wat Phrik in Thailand claims to be the home of the world's tallest Christ thorn plant.
 The plant thrives between spring and summer but produces flowers all year round.
+Extrafloral nectaries at the involucre were first reported on E. milii by Teng and Hu 2002.

 Toxicity

 The sap is moderately poisonous, and causes irritation on contact with skin or eyes.
 If ingested, it causes severe stomach pain, irritation of the throat and mouth, and vomiting.
 The poisonous ingredients have been identified as phorbol esters.
 It is very toxic to domesticated animals such as, horses, sheep, cats and dogs.
 For humans it is mildly toxic and only acts as an irritant.